Wall Street Breakfast: 'China Trade Deal Is Fully Intact'

 Macs leave Intel for custom silicon

-At its Worldwide Developers Conference, Apple (NASDAQ:AAPL) officially announced the transition from Intel (NASDAQ:INTC) chips to custom silicon for Macs based on ARM (OTCPK:SFTBY) architecture.
+At its Worldwide Developers Conference, Apple (AAPL) officially announced the transition from Intel (INTC) chips to custom silicon for Macs based on ARM (OTCPK:SFTBY) architecture.
 It's also making two changes to its app approval policies and will let iPhone users change default mail and browser apps, helping address antitrust concerns.
 Other highlights: The CarKey feature will enable iPhones and Apple Watches to unlock, lock, and start NFC-compatible cars, while some COVID-19 features were introduced like hand washing reminders.

-Microsoft (NASDAQ:MSFT) is shutting down its Mixer live-streaming service and will move its streamers and the audience to Facebook Gaming (NASDAQ:FB).
-It's a setback for the company's ambitions to compete with Twitch (NASDAQ:AMZN) and YouTube (GOOG, GOOGL), but looks likely to broaden its gaming service reach: Microsoft will provide its Project xCloud streaming service to Facebook Gaming.
+Microsoft (MSFT) is shutting down its Mixer live-streaming service and will move its streamers and the audience to Facebook Gaming (FB).
+It's a setback for the company's ambitions to compete with Twitch (AMZN) and YouTube (GOOG, GOOGL), but looks likely to broaden its gaming service reach: Microsoft will provide its Project xCloud streaming service to Facebook Gaming.
 "It became clear that the time needed to grow our own livestreaming community to scale was out of measure with the vision and experiences we want to deliver to gamers now," said Microsoft's Phil Spencer.
 As of last August, Mixer had about 30M viewers.

-Fastly (NYSE:FSLY) has surpassed Zoom (NASDAQ:ZM) to become the best performer among tech companies since the coronavirus pandemic began roiling the economy.
+Fastly (FSLY) has surpassed Zoom (ZM) to become the best performer among tech companies since the coronavirus pandemic began roiling the economy.
 Shares surged 15% on Monday to record a 60% gain over the past seven trading days, and are up 222% since the market's peak on Feb.
 19 (Zoom is up 159% over that stretch).
-As a cloud computing services provider, Fastly has major customers like Shopify (NYSE:SHOP), Spotify (NYSE:SPOT) and Slack (NYSE:WORK), which are all seeing usage spikes with so many people working remotely.
+As a cloud computing services provider, Fastly has major customers like Shopify (SHOP), Spotify (SPOT) and Slack (WORK), which are all seeing usage spikes with so many people working remotely.

 Go deeper: Seeking Alpha author Steve Auger called the bullishness back in May.